© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval building 55m south of Roughtor summit is a scheduled monument protected by Historic England under reference 1008182.
 View the official record →

-Deserted medieval building 55m south of Roughtor summit is a scheduled ancient monument situated on Bodmin Moor in Cornwall.
+Deserted medieval building 55m south of Roughtor summit is a ruined stone structure located on the granite moorland of Bodmin Moor in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008182.

 Deserted medieval building 55m south of Roughtor summit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008182.